Offline vault

 The chart, even when the wifi isn't.

-Praxnote's offline vault is a PIN-locked vault that lives on your device.
-Notes you write while offline queue up and sync the moment you reconnect.
-Built for clinicians whose practice doesn't always have an Ethernet jack.
+Praxnote's offline vault keeps a private, PIN-locked copy of what you need on your laptop or phone.
+Whatever you write while offline is saved on your device and synced the moment you reconnect.
+Built for clinicians whose practice doesn't always have a reliable signal.

 When the vault matters